-The manuscript now sits at 29 chapters and about 70,000 words.
-I hope to begin pitching agents this summer.
-Inquiries are of course welcome.
+The manuscript sits at 27 chapters and about 82,000 words.
+I've begun the slow process of pitching to agents, and inquiries are of course welcome.
 Contact me at tonypiff(at)gmail(dot)com.

 Ridiculously Low-Key Adventuring: